 At the outset of the fiscal year, the Board of Directors sets the overall corporate performance goals for the year, while the Compensation Committee establishes each executive's individual performance measures and target bonus, except as otherwise predetermined by an employment agreement.
 In determining the performance goals, the Committee may consider the impact of changes in accounting principles and extraordinary, unusual or infrequent events.
-After the end of the fiscal year, the Committee reviews the actual corporate and individual performance measures to determine the appropriate bonus amount, as well as other performance considerations related to unforeseen events during the year.
+After the end of the fiscal year, the Committee reviews the actual corporate and individual performance against the predetermined corporate performance goals and individual performance measures to determine the appropriate bonus amount, as well as other performance considerations related to unforeseen events during the year.
 For each of the performance goals, a formula establishes a payout range based upon the target bonus allocation.
 The formula also determines the percentage of the target bonus to be paid based on a percentage of goal achievement.